 Russian, East European and Eurasian Studies

-Emphasis within the major: social science-based approach to institutions, geography, history, peoples of the Russian Federation and areas that historically have been the Russian Empire; Russian language, study abroad
+Social science-based approach to institutions, geography, history, peoples of the Russian Federation and areas that historically have been the Russian Empire; Russian language, study abroad

 Students in this program become proficient in the Russian language.